 These application passwords are much more secure than sharing your main password because:

-- You can create multiple passwords and revoke any of them anytime, blocking access to just one app (without affecting others).
+- You can create multiple passwords per user and revoke any one of them without affecting the others.
+Useful when one integration breaks or gets compromised.

 This comes in handy when connecting productivity tools like Zapier or automating tasks based on your website’s activity.
 Instead of sharing your WordPress credentials, you create an application password, give that to Zapier (as an example), and integrate your site securely.